hbctraining/variant_analysis/lessons/04_fastqc.md

 Therefore, for the first nucleotide in the read (C), there is less than a 1 in 1000 chance that the base was called incorrectly.
 Whereas, for the the end of the read there is greater than 50% probabaility that the base is called incorrectly.

+Before we discuss implementing `FastQC` we are going to introduce string manipulation in `bash` which we will be using throughout our work.

 ## Exercise

 **1.** If the probability of a incorrect base call is 1 in 3,981, what is the associated PHRED score?

 ## `bash` String Manipulation

 String manipulation in `bash` can be a very helpful tool in minimizing typos whenever evaluating a script that uses `bash`.
 Before we discuss manipulating strings, we should first define a string.
-A string is a data type that is used to represent text rather than integers.
+A string is a data type that is used to store alphanumeric characters.
 Examples of strings include:

 - "Hello World"
 - "/path/to/file.txt"
 - "TPS_Report_2019"

-With this understanding of what strings are, we might start to see some value in them, particularly with respect to filepaths.
-Imagine you have two filepaths:
+With this understanding of what strings are, we might start to see some value in them, particularly with respect to file paths.
+Imagine you have two file paths:

 ```
 /This/is/my/extremely/super/duper/long/and/annoying/filepath/file_1.txt